If you are visiting the area and need medical advice please call 111 or call your doctor at home who will be able to advise you.

 We have made a few changes to how patients access medical care, but we are still here for you when you need us!

-At the moment, we are not pre-booking appointments with GPs and our front door is locked.
-Please call the practice on the day that you wish to talk to us.
 We are managing most issues over the phone where possible, instead of seeing patients face to face - this is both to protect you and the staff at the surgery.
 We may offer you a video consultation where necessary if you have a smart phone, which involves being sent a link by text message which then connects you to the doctor with very good video quality.
 Your phone must have an internet connection and a camera for this to work.
 If the doctor feels you need to be seen face to face, an appointment will be offered (or a visit if absolutely necessary).
 If you need to come in, we will ask you to wait in your car, not the waiting room, and will call you in when the doctor or nurse is ready.
-You will be greeted at the door by the doctor or nurse wearing PPE, and will be given a mask and escorted into the consulting room.
+You will be greeted at the door by the doctor or nurse wearing PPE and escorted into the consulting room.
+Please bring a face covering with you if you have one.
 You should not have any contact with any common surfaces or anyone else.

 Our nurses are still looking after patients too, but where possible this will be done by telephone.
 We have allocated specific times, usually in the mornings, where we can see highly vulnerable shielded patients.
 By coming in to see our nurses for your necessary treatments you are helping to ease the pressure on the district nursing team.